 His daughter leaned forward in her chair.
 She closed her book.
-Her finger, he noticed, remained in place so she could open it again in an instant.
+Her finger remained in place so she could open it again in an instant.

 "Daddy."
 She turned her head towards him.
-Although the whole family had packed into the living room to read after breakfast, he was the closest to her seat.
+Although the whole family had packed into the living room to read after breakfast, he was the closest to her.
 "What do the people in Neverland call this place?"

 The question made him sift though his childhood memories.
 He'd read the same book.
 He should have known what the children there called the real world.

 "What about the grown-ups?
 That's who I mean.
 The ones who live there.
-Like, it's the mermaids, the warriors, the gnomes and fairies, the pirates, and probably more folks.
+Like, it's the mermaids, the warriors, the gnomes and fairies, the pirates, and those kind.
 Do they have a name for our place?"

 "The Mainland, maybe?"
 He sighed.
 His attention turned from his wife to his child.
 "My memory isn't so good.
 There are probably other names for our place in the book.
 I'm sure there would be more that aren't written."

 "I know."
 His daughter stretched out her words as if she'd made the most obvious point to someone not understanding.
-"I want you to tell me the other names.
-That's why I'm asking."
+"I want you to tell me the other names."